 US$5.49 billion (2015)

 Main trading partners

-Keeping in Touch in Tahiti and her Islands
+Keeping in Touch in The Islands of Tahiti

 Operator assistance may be required for international calls.
-There are many phone booths which operate using cards (Telecarte) that can be purchased at the airport, bars, magazine stands and the post office.
+There are phone booths (Telecarte) which operate using cards that can be purchased at the airport, bars, magazine stands and the post office.
 Hotel telephone charges are extremely high.

 The quality of mobile coverage has improved across the islands over the years.
 You can use your own mobile phone but beware of roaming charges; a cheaper option is to rent a rechargeable prepaid card or rent a mobile phone while you are there.